 P.L.
 566.30

-After the PHY preamble transmission is started, the PHY entity immediately initiates data scrambling and data encoding.
+After the PHY preamble transmission is started, the PHY entity immediately initiates scrambling and encoding of the SERVICE field and PSDU.
 The encoding method for the Data field is based on the FEC_CODING, CH_BANDWIDTH, NUM_NSTS, MCS, and NUM_USERS parameters of the TXVECTOR, as described in 36.3.4 (EHT PPDUformats).
-The SERVICE field and PSDU are encoded as described in 36.3.6 (Transmitter block diagram).
 The data shall be exchanged between the MAC and the PHY through a series of PHY-DATA.request(DATA) primitives issued by the MAC, and PHY-DATA.confirm primitives issued by the PHY.
 PHY padding bits are appended to the PSDU to make the number of bits in the coded PSDU an integral multiple of the number of coded bits per OFDM symbol.

 In addition, change the following:

+P.L.
+571.43

-If the CRC in the Common field of EHT-SIG is valid, for all supported modes, unsupported modes and Validate indication, the PHY entity shall maintain PHY-CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU, as defined by RXTIME in Equation (36-108)(#2624), unless it receives a PHY-CARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 35.9 (Spatial reuse operation).
-A Validate EHT-SIG indication is defined as a Validate subfield in the User field (associated with a non-MU-MIMO allocation) equals to 0, or the Coding subfield in the User field (associated with a MU-MIMO allocation for RU/MRU size greater than 242 tone) equals to 0.
+If the CRC in the Common field of EHT-SIG is valid, for all supported modes, unsupported modes and Validate indication, the PHY entity shall maintain PHY-CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU, as defined by RXTIME in Equation (36-109)(#2624), unless it receives a PHY-CARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 35.9 (Spatial reuse operation).
+A Validate EHT-SIG indication is defined as a field value of a subfield either in the EHT-SIG common field or in the receiver’s own user field being set to a Validate state.